 As with any other type of borrowing, you should:

-- Be clear about the amount you are borrowing, how much you must repay and for how long you will be making repayments
+- Be clear about the amount you are borrowing, and for how long, and how much you will have to repay each week (or other period) and in total.

 If you want to pay your loan back early